-Recently, SEBI asked mutual fund houses to change the manner which they were using to measure the fund performance.
+Recently, the Securities and Exchange Board of India (SEBI) asked mutual fund houses to change how they were supposed to measure the fund performance.
 They were instructed to consider Total Return Index (TRI) as the new benchmark from 1 February 2018.

 Such a move has been aimed to provide the investors with an appropriate benchmark.
-The Total Return Index (TRI) will give them a true picture of a mutual fund scheme before they actually decide about investing.
+The Total Return Index (TRI) will give them an accurate picture of a mutual fund scheme before they decide about investing.

-Right now all the mutual fund schemes are benchmarked against Price Return Index (PRI).
-SEBI found this index as highly inadequate in capturing holistic performance of a mutual fund scheme.
+Right now, all the mutual fund schemes are benchmarked against Price Return Index (PRI).
+SEBI found this index as highly inadequate in capturing the holistic performance of a mutual fund scheme.

-Before embarking on the differences, let’s have a look at meaning of a benchmark.
+Before embarking on the differences, let’s understand what exactly does a benchmark mean.

 What is a benchmark?

-A benchmark, also called as index, is a collection of securities taken at the prevailing market price.
-The value of the benchmark is equal to sum of the price of its components.
-When price of its components changes, the price of the benchmark also changes.
+A benchmark, also called an index, is a collection of securities taken at the prevailing market price.
+The value of the benchmark is equal to the sum of the price of its components.
+When the price of its components changes, the price of the benchmark also changes.

-The benchmark acts a reference point against which performance of a mutual fund can be compared.
-If the fund performs better than the benchmark, you may call it outperformed the index.
+The benchmark acts as a reference point against which the performance of a mutual fund can be compared.
+If the fund performs worse than the benchmark, you may consider it to have underperformed as against index.

 If the fund performs worse than the benchmark, you may call it under performed the index.